Okun people: History

 The individual historical accounts that state that the Okun people migrated from Ile-Ife is very popular and highly accepted among the people.
-In the version of Yagba oral tradition for instance, the man who led a group of people to their present location was sent from Ile-Ife to establish the settlement but did not return over a long period of time to give an account of his expenditure.
-When he eventually returned and explained that he lost larger part of his acquired land to some other migrants, he was blamed for the loss.
+In the version of Yagba oral tradition for instance, the man who led a group of people to their present location was sent from Ile-Ife to establish the settlement but did not return over a long period to give an account of his expenditure.
+When he eventually returned and explained that he lost a larger part of his acquired land to some other migrants, he was blamed for the loss.
 He responded thus in Yoruba, Ìyà àgbà ló jemí, the clause from which the name Iyagba or Yagba was coined.

-Ade Obayemi however opined that the Okun people are aboriginals in the Niger-Benue confluence and may not have migrated to their present location from Ile-Ife.
+However, Ade Obayemi posited that the Okun people are aboriginals in the Niger-Benue confluence and may not have migrated to their present location from Ile-Ife.
+Based on the above the history of the Okun people can be viewed on epochal basis.
+The first set of people might have been the aboriginal people who lived in rockshelters such as Itaakpa and Ogbogba hill in Iffe - Ijumu, Udeniwu mountain in Ayere and Ohura hill in Bunuland.
+This group of people were eventually met on ground when migrants from Oyo - Ile or Ile - Ife wandered into Okunland.
+Thus, the peopling of Okunland is multifaceted and cannot be accounted for on the basis of the migrants from Ile - Ife alone.

 The turn of events that followed the Nupe military incursion of the 19th century left the Okun people as minorities in the Northern Region of Nigeria, separated from their relatives in the southwest.

-Not much is known now about the Okun people even among other Yoruba subgroups.
-Furthermore, some still hold the opinion that they are not Yoruba.
-This opinion, however, cannot be correct since the Okun people speak obvious Yoruba dialects, can still trace their roots to Ile-Ife by oral traditions, and share similar cultural traits with the other Yoruba groups.
-These reasons and more have made historians like Ann O' Hear call attention to the need for further research on the Okun people and their history.

 Archaeology

 Archaeological evidence implies that the Okun people may be native to their territory and linked to the Proto-Yoruba group who lived to the west of the Niger River, contradicting the Ile Ife migration legends.

 At Ogidi-Ijumu, archaeological evidence from open sites and rock shelters revealed that the region had been inhabited since the Late Stone Age (LSA) of West Africa, circa 2000 BC.
+A comparable dating technique was used to date the Ogidi-Ijumu archaeological site.
+The shelter excavated had pottery and stone tools (largely quartz) which were examined and contrasted with comparable discoveries from other sites in the area, especially Iffe-Ijumu.
+Tubi (2020) created a chronological framework for the site by analysing the features and technological complexities of the artefacts and concluded that the artefacts are part of the Ceramic Late Stone Age tool kits, which have been dated to approximately 300–400 BC; while the general area is dated to 2000 BC.

-Potteries and microliths were discovered at the sites, indicating that Modern Humans may have lived there.
-Similar evidence, including artifacts from the Ceramic Stone Age, which dates to between 300 and 400 BC, was discovered in Iffe-Ijumu.
+Similar evidence, including artefacts from the Ceramic Stone Age, which dates to between 300 and 400 BC, was discovered in Iffe-Ijumu.
+The date from Itaakpa has been used extensively as one of the few pieces of evidence of the transition from the Stone Age economy to Sedentary lifestyle in Nigeria.
+Thus from an Archaeological perspective, the Okun people have been inhabiting their present locale from the Stone Age period till now.